jonbiro/Travlr---Itinerary-Planning/travlr/README.md

 ### Prerequisites

-The only dependency is [Node and NPM](https://nodejs.org/en/download/) (comes together with Node).
+The only dependency is [Node and NPM](https://nodejs.org/en/download/) (comes together with Node) or Yarn.

 ### Installing

-Open a terminal at the project root and run `npm install` to install all dependencies.
+Open a terminal at the project root and run `npm install` or '_yarn_' to install all dependencies.

 ### NPM scripts